Art Under Fire

 I work in conditions suitable only for survival.

-There are moments when creation takes place not beside life, but directly against it — when the floor is still covered with tools thrown down by the shockwave, when the wall bears a fresh wound, when electricity is absent and time itself seems suspended between two explosions.
+There are moments when creation does not accompany life, but stands against it — when tools still lie scattered by the shockwave, when the wall carries a fresh wound, when electricity has vanished and time hangs suspended between two explosions.

 This is the physical environment in which my work exists.

-Art is often discussed as choice, freedom, privilege.
+Art is often spoken of as choice, as freedom, as privilege.

 Here, it is closer to endurance.

-I do not create under bombs to prove resilience.
+I do not create under bombs to demonstrate resilience.

 I create because destruction must not be allowed the final word.

-These sculptures are born not from comfort, nor from safety, nor from contemplation.
-They are assembled piece by piece, in darkness, from fragments of weapons meant to kill — transformed by human hands into forms that insist on dignity, memory, and life.
+They are assembled in darkness, fragment by fragment, from weapons meant to kill — transformed by human hands into forms that insist on dignity, memory, and life.

-To those who create meaning, who hold the blow, who preserve dignity and continue real work even in darkness — literal and metaphorical — this labour needs no justification.
+To those who create meaning, who withstand the blow, who preserve dignity and continue real work even in darkness — literal and moral — this labour requires no explanation.

 It exists because it must.